-If you have high cholesterol (a total cholesterol level of 240 milligrams per deciliter of blood or above), taking steps to lower it can greatly reduce your chances of having a heart attack.
-For every 10% drop in your cholesterol level, your heart attack risk falls by 20% to 30%.
+By lowering your blood LDL ("bad") cholesterol level, even if it is normal, you help reduce your chances of having a heart attack.
+It's especially important if the LDL level is above 130 milligrams per deciliter.
+For every 10% drop in your cholesterol level, your heart attack risk potentially falls by 20% to 30%.

 There are several steps you can take to lower your cholesterol level, like losing weight if needed, being more active, and choosing healthy foods.
 Here are three simple steps toward a healthier, cholesterol-lowering diet:

-- Choose healthy fats.
-Avoid saturated fats, which increase unhealthy LDL levels, and steer clear of trans fats, which both raise LDL and lower protective HDL.
+· Choose healthy fats.
+Limit saturated fats, which increase unhealthy LDL levels, and steer clear of trans fats, which both raise LDL and lower protective HDL.
 Instead, substitute healthier unsaturated fats found in fish, nuts, and vegetable oils.

-- Make other healthy choices.
+· Make other healthy choices.
 Eat more fruits and vegetables.
 Ideally substitute these for processed foods and sweets.
-Choose fat-free milk instead of whole milk.
 Opt for low-fat yogurt and pick brands that are not loaded with sugar.

 If lifestyle changes don't get your cholesterol to a healthy level, ask your doctor if a cholesterol-lowering drug makes sense for you.